sjanahan/ActiveReading/FeelingGood/06_Verbal-Judo-Learn_To_Talk_Back_When_You're_Under_the_Fire_of_Criticism.md

 		* This tends to difuse anger and hostility and introduces a problem-solving oritenting in the place of blame casting or debate
 		* Even if you feel that the criticism is _totally_ injust, respond with empathy by asking questions
 2. Disarming the critic
-	* Whether your critic is right or wrong, intially find osme way to agree with them
+	* Whether your critic is right or wrong, intially find some way to agree with them
 	* Let's pretend they are right
 		* You can respond with, "You're absolutely right", and reiterate their point
 	* Let's pretend they are wrong and unfair and invalid